cueband/cue-band-website/about.md

 <h3 id="about-wearable"> The Wearable Wristband - Cue Band </h3>
 Cue Band is a small wearable device worn on the wrist, allowing discrete and comfortable wear.
 It allows individuals to define a 7-day cueing schedule of when the device should start/stop cueing, as well as modify the intervals and intensity of the haptic cues.

 The Cue Band hardware is the [PINE64 PineTime Smartwatch](https://wiki.pine64.org/wiki/PineTime).
 This hardware was chosen as its design is open source and it allows us to use our own custom firmware to customize the device's behaviour.
 The firmware is a custom "fork" off the [InfiniTime open source firmware](https://github.com/JF002/InfiniTime), chosen as it provides basic watch functionality.
-Costing just £20, this smartwatch has qualities found normally in mainstream fitness trackers:
+This smartwatch has qualities found normally in mainstream fitness trackers:

 * Touchscreen
 * 3-axis accelerometer (capable of a signal response up to 200Hz)